Waterloo Surgical Error Attorneys

 In the medical world, many surgery errors are often referred to as “never events,” as they simply should never happen.
 When a surgeon or another medical professional is negligent and you are injured or suffered harm as a result, you can hold the liable person/party accountable by filing a medical malpractice claim—and our firm can help.

 Contact Ball, Kirk & Holm, P.C. today to speak to one of our Waterloo surgical error attorneys about your legal rights and options.
-We serve clients throughout Iowa.
+We serve clients in Waterloo, Iowa City and throughout Iowa.

 Common Surgical Errors